emberjs/website/source/guides/ember-cli/glossary.md

 [Evergreen Browsers](http://tomdale.net/2013/05/evergreen-browsers/)

-## ES3, ES5, ES5.1, ES6, etc
+## ES3, ES5, ES5.1, ES6 (aka ES2015), etc
 The ES standing for EMCAScript and the numeral following being its spec version; basically the version of JavaScript.

-Most browsers support at least ES5, and some even have ES6 support.
+Most browsers support at least ES5, and some even have ES6 (also known as ES2015) support.
 You can check each browser's support (including yours) here:

 * [ES5 support](http://kangax.github.io/compat-table/es5/)
 * [ES6 support](http://kangax.github.io/compat-table/es6/")